 Paying for College

-- Pay attention to announcements for new and current scholarship applications that have arrived in the Guidance Department
+- Pay attention to new and current scholarship applications in Naviance, check this site often!

-- The Morgan County Community Foundation will release their scholarship applications in November of your senior year.
+- The Morgan County Community Foundation will release their scholarship applications in the fall of your senior year.
 Check out their Scholarship Central website!

 - Visit the financial aid/scholarship website for the college of your choice to find out your eligibility for scholarships and financial aid offered only through the school.